sfigg/commercialization-public/docset/design/device-experiences/power-performance-targets.md

 # Power/performance targets

 The requirements for each system are dictated by the target market, workload, and form factor.
-OEMs should do modeling of their devices to determine their power and performance targets.
+OEMs should do their own modeling of their devices to determine the best power and performance targets.

 Microsoft recommends the following performance goals: